awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

 + There are limits for creating and using Direct Connect gateways\.
 For more information, see [AWS Direct Connect quotas](limits.md)\.
 + A Direct Connect gateway supports communication between attached transit virtual interfaces and associated transit gateways only and may enable a virtual private gateway to another virtual private gateway\.
 + If you connect to multiple transit gateways that are in different Regions, use unique ASNs for each transit gateway\.
-+ A transit gateway can only be used with a 1 Gbps or faster Direct Connect connection\.

 ## Associating and disassociating transit gateways<a name="associate-tgw-with-direct-connect-gateway"></a>